'American Idol' Exit Interview: Amanda Overmyer

 "If nothing comes up out here, as far as for me to pursue with music, I'll probably give it, I'll venture to say maybe a good six months and then if nothing happens I'm going to go back and continue on the career path that I started," Overmyer explains, thinking forward.

-It isn't that Overmyer didn't appreciate her Idol experience and that she doesn't love making music and performing for crowds, but back in Indiana she has a fiance and a house that she owns.
-She has a career in nursing.
+It isn't that Overmyer didn't appreciate her Idol experience and that she doesn't love making music and performing for crowds, but back in

 "I'm a very ambitious and driven person by nature and I'm going to take calculated risks to achieve success, but everyone's definition of success varies from person-to-person," she says.
 "Success to me is a strong healthy family and success in whatever job that you do and I wouldn't have it in me, if this is just 15 minutes of fame, I'm not going to chase it my whole life trying to get it back.
 I'll take it for what it is and move on.
 Hopefully it's not.
 Hopefully I can make a career out of this, but it's not going to be that unicorn I keep chasing."